 The data collection was revised in 2009 to accommodate new smoke alarm regulations and to make the reporting more accurate.
 The results in 2009 were consistent with prior years, prior data collection.

-The report covers residential fires with loss - $ loss, injury or fatality – excluding residential non structures (tent) and detached garages.
+The report covers smoke alarms on the floor/suite of fire origin of residential property fires with loss - $ loss, injury or fatality – excluding residential non structures (tent) and detached garages, from 2009 to 2018.

 Residential Loss Fires: Smoke Alarm Operation

-The following data covers fires that occurred between 2012 and 2016 in residential properties where a loss occurred - dollar loss or casualty (excluding residential non-structures (i.e. tent) and detached garage):
+The following data covers fires that occurred between 2009 and 2018 in residential properties where a loss occurred - dollar loss or casualty (excluding residential non structures (i.e. tent) and detached garage):

 - Smoke Alarms operated in 44% of these home loss fires.

 - There was no smoke alarm in 18% of home fires.

 - The presence of a smoke alarm was undetermined in 16% of home fires.

 - Where the smoke alarm was present, it’s operation was undetermined in 7% of home fires.